wemove/dcat-ap-plu/drafts/0.0.1-draft-0.1/README.md

 ## Update Procedure

-If a change to the API is made, make sure this change is reflected in all related resources, where applicable:
+If a change to the API is to be made, make sure this change is reflected in all related resources, where applicable:

 - [ ] OpenAPI specification: [api-plu.yml](api-plu.yml)
 - [ ] documentation: [doc-plu.html](doc-plu.html)